 The inherent beauty of this art form lies in the harmonious collaboration of art, science and medicine.
 It does not just teach to fight , but also focusses on the science behind the 108 vital body points (Marmam), massage techniques ( relaxation) , Ayurvedic healing to the injury caused during combat.

 It is difficult to find detailed books or related articles about this and is only taught to promising and level-headed people to prevent any misuse of the techniques.
 These methods can irreversibly disable or kill the opponent just by a mere touch on the opponent’s Marmam point.

 Well, Kalaripayattu declined during the Portugal and British invasion and was in fact banned for almost a century and after Indian Independence, the revival gave a new avatar to Kalaripayattu.

 It is still not very popular like Kungfu, Judo or Karate in India, but as many ancient art resurrections in the modern days, it is slowly finding a place in fitness routines.

 People ask me what is the point of learning such a tough art?
-What do you see in that in future?
+Where do you see yourself in furture?
 I see you end up hurting yourselves & still you want to try this?
 Do you think you can win on a street fight?
 Can you defend yourself ?
 Have you ever tried your techniques on someone?